MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/one-time-call.md

 |-----------------------------------------------------------------|--------------------------------------------------------------------------|
 | ![Before selecting Generate a link on the desktop web app](./media/OTC-C1-before-generate-link.png) | ![After selecting Generate a link and Copy on the desktop   web app  ](./media/OTC-C1-after-generate-link.png)|

-Before selecting Generate a link on the desktop web app 	After selecting Generate a link and Copy on the desktop web app

 ### Step 1: Generate a call link
 Navigate to your organization’s environment, log in, and select Dynamics 365 Remote Assist.
 Then, select One-time Call.
 Please contact your administrator for your tenant-specific environment URL.